 School uniforms can be obtained through Dennis Uniforms.
-Information regarding Dennis is available in the school office, at their website www.dennisuniform.com, or by contacting them directly at (916) 361-6710.
+Information regarding Dennis is available in the school office, at their website; www.dennisuniforms.com, or by contacting them directly at 916.361.6710.
 The uniform code is as specified by Dennis.
 Any uniform item not purchased through Dennis must exactly resemble the Dennis uniform.
 All items of clothing should fit properly.

-Holy Rosary does have an order form for logo items.
-Parents may fill out the order form and return it and payment to the school office as another option.
+Holy Rosary School does contract for HRS logo items.
+Parents may fill out the order form found on line or in the office, and return it with payment in the office.

 Good Rule: If you think you shouldn't wear it, you shouldn't.
-ALL UNIFORM REGULATIONS AND GUIDELINES ARE SUBJECT TO THE DISCRETION OF THE PRINCIPAL.
+All uniform regulations and guidelines are subject to the discretion of the Principal.